 geographic area, for a spectrum licence, means the area within which operation of a radiocommunications device is authorised under the licence.

+group of radiocommunications receivers has the meaning given by section 8.

+group of radiocommunications transmitters has the meaning given by section 7.

 HCIS identifier means an identifier used to describe a geographic area in the HCIS.

 hierarchical cell identification scheme or HCIS means the cell grouping hierarchy scheme used to describe areas in the Australian Spectrum Map Grid 2012 published by the ACMA on its website, as existing from time to time.